-Today, we’re going to talk about drip marketing automation.
+Drip marketing automation is the same thing as an autoresponder, it has just been renamed and is the current terminology used in the marketing industry today.
 This is going to date me a little bit, when I first got into internet marketing 14 years ago, I remember listening to a tape.
 A tape?
 Yeah, maybe a CD, an audio program, a tape from this guy named Eben Pagan, and Frank Kern, and they were talking about the miracle of email marketing and building your email list and this thing called an “autoresponder.”
 This autoresponder, basically, somebody will go to a landing page, they’d fill in an opt-in form for a lead magnet or a freebie of some kind, a bribe, and this autoresponder would send them email after email after email.
 Day one, it would send an email, day two, it would send an email, until day three.

 The autoresponder and the big company back then was a company called AWeber.
 They’re actually great software and is also here in Pennsylvania.
 Aweber created an autoresponder who acts as an assistant, or you, or whoever wouldn’t have to actually email your list every single day based on when somebody signed up.
 The email goes out and everybody’s happy.
 This is the beauty and the magic of technology.